rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240114_New York Times Podcasts.md

 *  This play just 17 times over an 18-week period, a stakes-raising regimen that makes every
 *  game important.
 *  The drama is heightened on Sunday nights when the field is washed in light and everything
-*  – hash marks, helmets, coaches' headsets – takes on a cinematic gleam.
+*  â€“ hash marks, helmets, coaches' headsets â€“ takes on a cinematic gleam.
 *  Viewed in high definition, the game is both intimate and enormous.
 *  Players pick out beads of sweat and blades of grass, and they sweep up panoramic troop
 *  movements and eruptions of athleticism.
-*  At SNF, Esikoff is the person most attuned to the craft – the art – of televised
+*  At SNF, Esikoff is the person most attuned to the craft â€“ the art â€“ of televised
 *  football.
 *  As the halftime break wound down, he retook his position in the control room, facing that
 *  big wall of screens.